wuzimei/spring-netflix-sample/README.md

 ## command-line-server
 This is a server that you can input some command, and the server will call other microservice to do some business and return the result to user.
 It runs on port 9000.

+## zuul gateway
+This is an API gateway.
+It runs on port 8080.

 ## install & RUN
 ```Bash